Trucks (film): Plot

-Lunar is a small Nevada town kept alive by its military base (near Area 51), and urban folklore featuring aliens.
+Lunar is a small Nevada town kept alive by its military base (near Area 51) and urban folklore featuring aliens.
 One morning, local Phil is killed after a truck with no driver veers into his home.
 A transfer truck carrying frozen meats later starts swerving erratically.
-The driver notices this, exits the trailer and inspects it.
+The driver notices this, exits the trailer, and inspects it.
 The truck then locks the driver inside its trailer and drives off.
-Meanwhile, local Hope, who has a hiking and tourism business, picks up a group of tourists: Jack, Thad, and Abby.
+Meanwhile, local resident Hope Gladstone, who has a hiking and tourism business, picks up a group of tourists: Jack, Thad, and Abby.
 Hope and the tourists eventually come across Phil's truck, which is blocking the road.
 Then, the driverless frozen meat truck nearly hits them.
 Distraught, Hope calls local Ray, having found Phil's corpse lying nearby, lacerated.
 Ray takes the group in his own car back to Lunar.
 The car, however, is hit and nearly destroyed by a yellow truck.
 The group eventually reaches a diner.
-Trucks with no driver are circling the lot between the diner, Hope's cabins and Ray's gas station.
+Trucks with no driver are circling the lot between the diner, Hope's cabins, and Ray's gas station.
 News reports are also coming in, all timed between bouts of static.
 A report reveals that a large black cloud is a leak from a chemical factory accident near the military base.

 Two HAZMAT workers are called in to investigate the cloud.
-However, one HAZMAT suit in their truck inflates with air, picks up an ax and murders both workers.
+However, one HAZMAT suit in their truck inflates with air, picks up an ax, and murders both workers.
 The truck then joins the others in Lunar.
 In a toy store, an RC Tonka dump truck breaks a window and eventually kills a postal worker.

 As the group is split up between the cabins and the diner, Ray's teenage son Logan and Abby are trapped with tourists Brad and June.
 Brad attempts to repair a seemingly dead truck near the cabins, but it animates and kills him.
 June is then rescued by Ray, who brings her back to the diner.
-Abby and Logan attempt to reach the diner, but become trapped in a drain pipe beneath the lot as a truck attempts to dump silt over them and asphyxiate them.
+Abby and Logan attempt to reach the diner but become trapped in a drain pipe beneath the lot as a truck attempts to dump silt over them and asphyxiate them.